YPares/porcupine/README.md

 ## Tasks

 A `PTask` is an arrow, that is to say a computation with an input and an output.
-Here we just call these computation "tasks".
+Here we just call these computations "tasks".
 PTasks run in a base monad `m` that can depend on the application but that should always implement `KatipContext` (for logging), `MonadCatch`, `MonadResource` and `MonadUnliftIO`.
+However you usually don't have to worry about that, as porcupine takes care of these dependencies for you.

 This is how we create a task that reads the `myInput` VirtualFile we defined
 previously: